CodeAlpha7/Docker-Software-Network-Functions/README.md

 	endpoint:latest tail -f /dev/null

 	//creates docker container named "int" which is your host
-	//disable default (docker) networking using "--net=none"
+	//disable default (docker) networking using "--net=none". this is because we are builing out own network.
-	//container should run with "priveleged" flag
+	//container should run with "priveleged" flag to allow running of system calls by guest
 	//"-d" flag makes the container run as a daemon
 	//container needs to be alive for the duration of the experiment so make it do something useless like monitoring the contents of an empty file keeping it alive forever